Where to watch Toronto Tempo games this 2026 season

 What channel are the Toronto Tempo on?

-You can watch the Toronto Tempo's in-market Canadian games on TSN, Sportsnet, and RDS.
+You can watch the Toronto Tempo's in-market Canadian games on TSN, CTV, and Crave.
 In the U.S., out-of-market games stream on WNBA League Pass, while national matchups air on ABC, CBS Sports Network, ESPN, ION, NBA TV, Prime Video, and USA Network.

 Can I stream Tempo games without cable?

 Yes, Toronto Tempo games can be streamed without cable.
-Canadian fans can stream directly through TSN and Sportsnet+, while out-of-market fans can stream via WNBA League Pass.
+Canadian fans can stream with a standalone TSN subscription, while out-of-market fans can stream via WNBA League Pass.
 Select national exclusives are also available globally on Amazon Prime Video.

 Will Tempo games be blacked out on League Pass?